Skip to main content

 What it is

 All 18F teams do design research.
-Design involves continuous decision making, and those decisions are made better when they’re informed by end-user perspectives.
+Design involves continuous decision-making, and those decisions are made better when they’re informed by people's perspectives.
 As a result, we’re committed to continuous research.
-Rather than seeing designed products or services themselves as the goal, we view the products or services we’re designing as the result of our continued effort to identify, understand, and address user needs.
+Rather than seeing designed products or services themselves as the goal, we view the products or services we’re designing as the result of our continued effort to identify, understand, and address people's needs.

 A team activity